-Donal Kelly is from Galway, Ireland.
+Donal Kelly is from the west of Ireland.

 He would like to explore more regions and ideas,

 the negation of landscape as symbol by manufactured culture

 muse or pretend to muse on the nature of failure